MEI Travel Banner Ad

 Can you cruise without a passport?

 Yes, you can cruise without a passport (in certain situations).
-For U.S. citizens, a passport is not required for closed loop cruises.
-A closed loop cruise is a cruise that begins and ends in the same U.S. port.
+For U.S. citizens, a passport is not required for closed-loop cruises from the U.S. A closed-loop cruise is a cruise that begins and ends in the same homeport.

-For a closed loop cruise, a birth certificate and a government issued ID are the only forms of documentation required.
+For a closed-loop cruise, a birth certificate and a government-issued ID are the only forms of documentation required.
 The birth certificate must be the original or a certified copy with the raised seal.
-A photocopy will not be permitted.
+A photocopy is not permitted.

 Keep in mind that these requirements are for U.S. citizens only.
 For all other nationalities, a passport is generally required to cruise.